Chapter 1 - Why Study Calculus?

 continue with questions answered only by generalizations, let us begin this study of

-Calculus with a study of Man.
+calculus with a study of Man.

 What makes man act, think, feel, move and function?
 The subject of

-philosophy is devoted entirely to answering questions like these, though it often asks more
+philosophy is devoted entirely to answering questions like these, though

-than it is prepared to answer.
-Life around us constantly challenges us to live and respond
+it often asks more than it is prepared to answer.
+Life around us

-to the seemingly impossible and unfathomable.
-We are confronted with dilemmas that require
+and unfathomable.
+We are confronted with dilemmas that require our

-by turn out to be nothing more than a set of ironic contradictions.
-We find ourselves
+morals we live by turn out to be nothing more than a set of ironic

 confusion, never stopping anywhere to drop us at a destination.
-Those who look to the sky

-meaning in sight.
+Life appears futile with no meaning in sight.

 Is man confined to this helpless state of existence?
-To be honest, no one knows the
+To be honest,

-answer.
+no one knows the answer.
 We can, however, look for hope in the mind.
-The power of thought, reason and logic
+The

-are what allow man to seize control of life around and ultimately serve as a guide to
+of life and ultimately serve as a guide to enlightenment and

-enlightenment and wisdom.
+wisdom.
 Aristotle felt that happiness could only be achieved by

 cultivating the mind.
 He wrote: